AI Cellular Automaton Lab - Conway's Game of Life Classic cellular automaton simulation! Click or d

 running boolean

-Tracks whether the simulation is playing (true) or paused (false).
-Toggled by pressing spacebar.
+Tracks whether the simulation is actively stepping forward each frame or paused, toggled by spacebar.

 let running = false;